-With old videotapes starting to disintegrate (literally), and working VCR machines becoming harder and harder to find, you’re running out of time to save those precious (hopefully) memories, with something like our Editor’s Choice for VHS to DVD conversion – Magix’ Rescue Your Videotapes.
+With old videotapes starting to disintegrate (literally), and working VCR machines becoming harder and harder to find, you’re running out of time to save those precious (hopefully) memories.
+But you still can, with something like our Editor’s Choice for VHS to DVD conversion – the Magix Video Saver converter.

 Additionally, many of us present-day cord cutters have recordings of rare old TV programmes, which you can’t find anywhere else – it’ll be a shame to lose them forever.

-In this article, I’ll look at the things you need in order to save those old VHS tapes, I’ll review the best converters you can buy, and things you need to consider before you actually shell out the money.
+In this article, I look at the things you need in order to save those old VHS tapes, I review the best converters you can buy, and things you need to consider before you actually shell out the money.

 Table of Contents

 Converting VHS to DVD – What Do You Need?

 Ready to feel old?
 The “Video Home System” (VHS) has been with us since the 1970s.
 Some of you might even remember the video “Format Wars”, between VHS and Sony’s “Betamax” standard.